Triple Play Convening

-The Triple Play Convening was co-organized by HowlRound, Theatre Development Fund, and Theatre Bay Area, and took place in Boston, MA in January, 2015.
-Over a long weekend, participants explored the existing Triple Play research—including the one-on-one conversations with audience members— and discussed how it could be translated into concrete actions in their individual communities.
+The Triple Play Convening was co-organized by HowlRound, Theatre Development Fund (TDF), and Theatre Bay Area (TBA) and took place in Boston, Massachusetts in January 2015.
+Over a long weekend, participants explored the existing Triple Play research—including the one-on-one conversations with audience members—and discussed how it could be translated into concrete actions in their individual communities.

 - View the complete agenda